-Yesterday’s coffee sample from the Brunca region got me thinking it is time to talk about Authentica.
-It is a new business that grows out of our interest in foods and beverages that represent the taste of a place we have gotten to know through our work.
+Yesterday’s coffee sample from the Brunca region got us thinking about our interest in foods and beverages that represent the taste of a place we have gotten to know through our work.
 Today I am sampling a friend’s coffee grown a few hundred meters away from where I sit typing this.

 It is an arabica varietal, known as Castillo, that has resisted the rust plaguing Central American highland coffee farms.
 And this glass of freshly brewed Castillo makes me realize that Authentica is also an outgrowth of the much broader array of work that led to our original interest in taste of place.

-When we moved to Costa Rica in 1996, tourism was limited but there was enough of an industry that I could analyze of all its component parts.
+In 1996, tourism was limited in Costa Rica but there was enough of an industry to analyze its component parts.
 This highlighted pre-existing strengths on which to build a national tourism strategy.
 One of those components was handicrafts.
-I have not gone back to look at the findings, but my memory tells me that handicrafts was a small but thriving sub-sector of tourism, and some of it was spectacular.
-The bowl to the left was the first I had seen made of the local wood called cocobolo.
+We have not gone back to look at the findings, but memory tells us that handicrafts were a small but thriving sub-sector of tourism, and some of it was spectacular.
+The bowl to the left was the first we had seen made of the local wood called cocobolo.

-I also will not review here the details of the 2+ decades since that analysis, which have been difficult for the artisans of Costa Rica even as the tourism sector as a whole has grown dramatically.
-It is enough to say that Authentica has been formed in Costa Rica to valorize the artisans who have been able to hang on, and to likewise showcase the remarkable renaissance of artesania here.
+In the 2+ decades since that analysis, times have been difficult for the artisans of Costa Rica even as the tourism sector as a whole has grown dramatically.
+It is enough to say that something must be done in Costa Rica to valorize the artisans who have been able to hang on, and to likewise showcase the remarkable renaissance of artesania in this amazing country.
 The campesino in the photo to the right is from an artisan who carves coffee wood, with coffee farmers his primary subject.
-I received that carving as a gift in 1998 and I recently met the artisan who made it.
+We received that carving as a gift in 1998 and we recently met the artisan who made it.
 He has managed to hang on.

-On that same shelf is a small ceramic pitcher made by an artist of the next generation, who is a perfect representative of the renaissance I see, now that we are back in Costa Rica after many years living in other parts of the world.
-Authentica is the business we have formed to share these things that we see and love about Costa Rica, things which we believe represent this place well, and put them in a place where they can be purchased, in order to valorize the artistry and craftsmanship.
+On that same shelf is a small ceramic pitcher made by an artist of the next generation, who is a perfect representative of the renaissance we see, now that we are visiting Costa Rica after many years living in other parts of the world.
+A platform is needed to share these things that we see and love about Costa Rica, things which we believe represent this place well, and put them in a place where they can be purchased, in order to valorize the artistry and craftsmanship.